michelebernardini/Early-temporal-prediction-of-type-2-diabetes-risk/README.md

 We tested the predictive performance of the MIL-Boost approach on the Italian Federation of General Practitioners dataset, named FIMMG_pred dataset, publicly available at the following link: http://vrai.dii.univpm.it/content/fimmgpred-dataset

-Matlab code to replicate the MIL-Boost experimental procedure is provided by the authors.
+Matlab code to replicate the MIL-Boost experimental procedure with KNN data imputation is provided by the authors.